layflags/tictactoe/README.md

 The famous TicTacToe game in a few lines of vanilla ES6.

-Play it right here in your browser: http://tictactoe.layfla.gs
+Play it right here in your browser: http://tictactoe.layfla.gs (3.34KB total)

 ## Run